stas-prokopiev/ipywidgets_toggle_buttons/README.rst

 - ToggleButtonsWithHide - ToggleButtonsAutoSize + Hidden options
 - MultiToggleButtonsWithHide - MultiToggleButtons + Hidden options

-| All of them will adjust size of buttons if options modified.
+| All of them will adjust size of buttons if options are modified.
 | Also they have usual interfaces to work with values and options

 Simple Usage examples